Home

 The intention is for anthropologists differentiated by gender, age, and anthropological education, with a broad range of research questions to work in the same or different villages, so that different – sometimes contradictory – conclusions can emerge.
 Restudies and long-term research mean that time is also a dimension of comparison.
 This approach encourages discussion of research results and a better understanding of methods, sources and local heterogeneity.
 The Wampar, like most other ethnic groups, were and are not isolated, and interethnic contacts and relations, and integration into the state and church organisations are taken into account.
 Sociocultural change, including the disintegration of aspects of culture as well as continuities can be understood and explained.

 Hans Fischer, as mentioned, began fieldwork in Papua New Guinea in 1958, when he visited several Wampar villages, but conducted fieldwork at that time mainly in villages in the lower Watut, where Wampar went as missionaries.
-He conducted his first long bout of fieldwork in Wampar territory in Gabmadzung in 1965, and then again in 1971/72, 1976, 1988, 1990, 1993, 1997, 1999/2000, 2003/04.
+He conducted his first long bout of fieldwork in Wampar territory in Gabmadzung in 1965, and then again in 1971/72, 1976, 1988, 1990, 1993, 1997, 1999/2000, 2003/04 and 2009.
 He also made short term visits to Gabsongkeg village.
 His research was on various topics such as settlement and household organization, kinship, language and oral traditions, and material culture including, for example, string figures.

 Heide Lienert did fieldwork as MA student in Ngasawapum village on marriage and kinship.
 She returned for short time periods to Ngasawapum in 1984, 1994, and 2002.